tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ## Docker Containers and ECS

-Amazon ECS is the Amazon service that allows us to run containers in AWS.
-To run containers, you create a cluster.
-The cluster can use AWS Fargate for serverless container management, Amazon EC2 instances where users need to manage EC2 instances, or external instances using EC2 Anywhere.

-In a cluster, you can either either create tasks or services.
-The advantage of a service is that it provides auto-scaling via a Capacity Provider.
+Amazon ECS is an Amazon service for running containers in AWS.
+By default, ECS task definitions are configured to use Fargate for serverless container deployment.
+Optinally, you can use EC2 instances when your workload demands consistent performance, but this comes at at an extra cost.
+Finally, ECS can be deployed to on-prem servers through EC2 Anywhere.
+Whether you use Fargate or EC2, you need to specify the OS, memory, disk size and architecture.
+You also need to specify the VPC, security group, and optionally a load balancer.
+A health check helps to ensure the health of the task defintiion.
+Once you hae a task defintion, you can define a service so that it can be run within a cluster.

 Amazon EKS is a managed servie for running Kubernetes applications in the cloud or on-premises.